nd-ryan/lexon/docs/ADMIN_SHARED_NODE_DELETION_POLICY.md

 **Result:**
 - ✅ Detached from both cases
-- ✅ Node fully deleted from KG
+- ✅ Node preserved in KG
 - 📝 2 "delete" events logged
-- 💬 Red warning: "Permanently deleted"
+- 💬 Blue info message: "Detached but preserved"

 ### Example 3: Deleting Last "Forum" in a Case